alexthelion335/tocando-bot/README.md

 # Tocando Bot
 This Discord bot, written in Node.js, is a very simple music bot.
 It can play any audio file or audio stream that can be accessed on the internet.
 If you want an easy way to play a file from one's computer, the file can be uploaded to Discord, and the link can be used to play it.
 It has no queue, and no YouTube support(though I plan to add both at some point in the future).
+This bot was written in February 2021 and uploaded to GitHub in September 2021.

 ## Commands
 $help - displays a help message